endless-hu/orm-autopilot/docs/iter2.md

 1. Given an unauthenticated user, any requests to our app will be redirected to `/login` page to require log in.
 2. From the `/login` page, a user may sign up by following a "Sign Up" link.
 The link will redirect the user to `/signup` page, which should be handled by `users_controller#new`.
-3. The `/signup` page should provide a form with **email, password, and API key**(optional).
+3. The `/signup` page should provide a form with **email, password**.
 When a user finishes sign-up and clicks "Submit", a new user record should be added to the database, and the user should be redirected to its own home page `/user/{user_id}/orms`.
-4. In the user's home page, there should be a link for the user to update its password or API keys.
+4. In the user's home page, there should be a link for the user to update its password.
 It will be redirected to `/user/{user_id}/edit` page to submit the relevant forms, which will be handled by `users_controller#edit`.
 5. For code review related operations, we follow the classic RESTful design as